-- o Accept responsibility for your mistakes and learn from them - Challenge yourself to be the best that you can be - Be respectful - o Respect yourself, others and your environment - o Communicate in a polite way and listen to others - Follow instructions first time

-7. Safeguarding

 - 7.1.
+In Ormiston Denes Academy, children are expected to: - Be ready to learn - Be fully equipped and ready for your lesson - o Be at the right place, at the right time with the right attitude - Wear correct uniform smartly - Be responsible - Ask for help and support when you need it - Accept responsibility for your mistakes and learn from them - o Challenge yourself to be the best that you can be - Be respectful - o Respect yourself, others and your environment - o Communicate in a polite way and listen to others - o Follow instructions first time

+8. Safeguarding

+- 8.1.
 The academy recognises that changes in behaviour may be an indicator that a child is in need of help or protection.
-All staff should maintain professional curiosity and proactively consider whether a child's behaviour, including misbehaviour, may be linked to them suffering, or being likely to suffer, significant harm. - 7.2.
+All staff should maintain professional curiosity and proactively consider whether a child's behaviour, including misbehaviour, may be linked to them suffering, or being likely to suffer, significant harm. - 8.2.
 Any safeguarding or child protection concerns must be reported to the Designated Safeguarding Lead (DSL) immediately, using CPOMS.
 The DSL, after liaising with appropriate staff or other agencies, will determine whether early help intervention or a referral to children's social care is appropriate.

-8. Behaviour expectations and SEND
+9. Behaviour expectations and SEND

-- 8.1.
-Some children who frequently display challenging behaviour may lack the ability to selfregulate because of a SEND or mental health issue.
-Perceived 'misbehaviour' may also be a sign that they are unable to access the work that has been set. - 8.2.
+- 9.1.
+Some children who frequently display challenging behaviour may lack the ability to self-regulate because of a SEND or mental health issue.
+Perceived 'misbehaviour' may also be a sign that they are unable to access the work that has been set. - 9.2.
 While it should not be assumed that every incident of misbehaviour will be connected to their SEND, all staff should consider behaviour in relation to a child's SEND in the first instance.
-Consideration should be given as to whether children's needs are being adequately met and whether they can effectively access the curriculum.
+Consideration should be given as to whether children's needs are being adequately met and whether they can effectively access the curriculum. - 9.3.
+Children learn best to manage their self-control, behaviour and learning when they feel well supported by staff who are caring, understanding, curious and consistent.
+Staff will try to anticipate triggers of misbehaviour and put in place preventative measures to reduce the likelihood of a behaviour incident. - 9.4.
+Staff will be supported in this by the academy's SENCO's, and the wider Pastoral Team.
+They will have reference to OAT's latest SEND policy and the DfE's Mental Health and Behaviour in Schools guidance3